-Under the IND opened in February 2018 the company completed the required additional Phase 1 dermal safety studies in US and the results demonstrated a very good "non-irritant" classification for the XF-73 nasal gel and XF-73 in water solution in standard safety studies examining the drug's potential to cause irritation when administered dermally.
+Under the IND opened in February 2018, the company completed the required additional Phase 1 dermal safety studies in the US and the results demonstrated a very good "non-irritant" classification for the XF-73 nasal gel and XF-73 in water solution in standard safety studies examining the drug's potential to cause irritation when administered dermally.

 The investigators did not report any XF-73 adverse events during the study and no XF-73 was detected in blood samples taken, confirming earlier dermal and nasal clinical trials which also demonstrated no XF-73 appeared in the bloodstream, and reinforcing its excellent safety profile.

-In Europe and the US, the company has now completed seven successful Phase 1 studies.
-These trials have provided the following data supporting an attractive new product profile for XF-73 in both of the targeted nasal and dermal indications:
+The Phase 1 clinical trials have identified the following features that represent an attractive new product profile for XF-73 for both targeted nasal and dermal indications:

-- · appropriate clinical safety profile;
+- appropriate clinical safety profile;

-- · non-irritant as dermal gel;
+- non-irritant;

 - well tolerated at multiple doses;

 - no drug exposure in the bloodstream;

 - rapid, anti-staphylococcal action in the nose; and

 - anti-bacterial efficacy statistically demonstrated over placebo.

-The Phase 2b design for the important next study of XF-73 for the prevention of post-surgical infections has been finalised after exchanging information with the anti-infective review team at the FDA.
-The study will be a multi-centre, randomized, placebo-controlled study of multiple applications of a single concentration of XF-73 nasal gel to assess the microbiological effect of XF-73 on commensal Staphylococcal aureus nasal carriage in patients scheduled for surgical procedures deemed to be at high risk of post-operative Staphylococcal aureus infection.
+The Phase 2b design for the important next study of XF-73 for the prevention of post-surgical infections was finalised after exchanging information with the anti-infective review team at the FDA.

+The study is a multi-centre, randomised, placebo-controlled study of multiple applications of a single concentration of XF-73 nasal gel to assess the antimicrobial effect of XF-73 on commensal Staphylococcus aureus nasal carriage in patients scheduled for surgical procedures deemed to be at high risk of post-operative Staphylococcus aureus infection.